Daunus/SatsSpend/README.md

 ---
 &nbsp;&nbsp;

-## Usefull Services
+## Useful Services

-https://www.livingroomofsatoshi.com/ - Allows Payment of bills using Bitcoin
+<a href="https://www.livingroomofsatoshi.com/">**Living Room of Satoshi**</a> - Allows payment of bills using bitcoin.

+&nbsp;&nbsp;

 ## Resources

-??Some info on the ATO rules regarding using Bitcoin for spending in Australia?
+### Tax Guidance
+To spend bitcoin in Australia without incurring a Capital Gains Tax (CGT) event, you would ideally buy and spend your sats in line with the Australian Tax Office's <a href="https://www.ato.gov.au/general/gen/tax-treatment-of-crypto-currencies-in-australia---specifically-bitcoin/?page=2#Personal_use_asset">personal use asset guidance</a>.

+For more comprehensive information on the ATO's tax treatment of spending (i.e., "disposing of") bitcoin, see the ATO guide titled <a href="https://www.ato.gov.au/General/Gen/Tax-treatment-of-crypto-currencies-in-Australia---specifically-bitcoin/?anchor=Transactingwithcryptocurrency">Transacting with cryptocurrency</a> and the ATO fact sheet titled <a href="https://iorder.com.au/publication/Download.aspx?ProdID=75362-09.2021">Tax smart tips for your cryptocurrency (ID: 75362-09.2021)</a>.

+&nbsp;&nbsp;

-## Recommended Wallets for spending
+## Recommended Spending Wallets

-**Muun** - Iphone and android.
-Bitcoin mainnet and Lighting wallet.
+<a href="https://muun.com/">**Muun Wallet**</a> - iPhone and Android: Bitcoin mainnet/on-chain and Lightning wallet.
+Free and open source, multi-signature, very user-friendly bitcoin and lightning integration.

+<a href="https://bluewallet.io/">**Blue Wallet**</a> - iPhone and Android: Bitcoin mainnet/on-chain and Lightning wallet.
+Free and open source, single- and multi-signature, coin control features, batch spending, Tor connectivity, able to connect to own/chosen node (for both on-chain and Lightning).

+<a href="https://samouraiwallet.com/">**Samourai Wallet**</a> - Android only: Bitcoin mainnet/on-chain privacy-focused wallet.
+Free and open source, single-signature with passphrase, coinjoin and payjoin transactions, PayNym (BIP47) static stealth addresses, coin control features, batch spending, Tor connectivity.
+Recommended to use with full node.